Skip to content

 Standard Vehicle Panels and Surface Areas

 Every vehicle has the same basic panels, but surface area varies by vehicle size and configuration.
-Here are typical ranges for standard configurations.
+Typical ranges for standard configurations are below.
+If you want to measure these panels yourself, our vehicle wrap square footage guide walks through the panel-by-panel method.

 Hood